 Behind the Pitstop Research

-Growth Pitstop™ is the culmination of ten years of applied research and joint creation with over 3,500 executives from teams and business units within organizations, such as; IBM, BT, 3M, Pfizer, KBC Bank, Bloomberg, ARUP, GE, Oracle and Salesforce.
+Growth Pitstop™ is the culmination of ten years of applied research and joint creation with over 3,500 executives from teams and business units within organizations, such as; IBM, BT, 3M, Pfizer, KBC Bank, Bloomberg, ARUP, GE, Oracle and force.

 We see so much potential within organizations, business units and teams.
 Yet sadly much of it goes unexploited.
 That is a major performance loss – a loss of talent, opportunity and resources.
 However, it also offers the promise of significant future performance gains.
 Indeed, if only a small proportion of the untapped potential within organizations and teams was exploited it could transform organizations, even societies.
 It is this realization, from early in our research, that has been our driving purpose.